Home About & Contact

 1400 Market St, Chattanooga, TN

-The 24-acre campus now also operates as an entertainment complex that includes restaurants, bars, music venues, a distillery, and retail shops.
+The 24-acre campus now operates as an entertainment complex with restaurants, bars, music venues, a distillery, and retail shops.

 Thankfully, local businessmen invested money to help reopen the building including the Chattanooga Choo Choo Historic Hotel.
 The hotel was inspired by the “Chattanooga Choo Choo” song.

-The Glenn Miller Orchestra made the “Chattanooga Choo Choo” more well known with their song of the same name that became popular around the world in the late 1940’s.
+The Glenn Miller Orchestra made the “Chattanooga Choo Choo” more well-known with their song of the same name which became internationally known around the world in the late 1940s.

 Explore the Tennessee Aquarium